Formal moduli problems with cohomological constraints: Abstract

 \section{Abstract}

-We aim to generalize Lurie's famous $\infty$-correspondence between formal moduli problems and differential graded Lie algebras to the context where some cohomological conditions are imposed.
+We aim to generalize Lurie-Pridham's $\infty$-correspondence between formal moduli problems and differential graded Lie algebras to the context where cohomological conditions are imposed.
 Specifically, a natural equivalence between formal moduli problems with cohomological constraints and derived cohomology jump functors is provided, thereby answering affirmatively a question posed by N. Budur and B. Wang in \cite{1}.